District of Columbia Department of Licensing and Consumer Protection

 Quick Answer

-Use the District of Columbia DLCP CorpOnline portal to run a District of Columbia entity search by entity name, trade name, or initial file number.
-For name research, choose Starts With, Contains, or Exact Match and use entity-type or status filters when helpful.
+Use the District of Columbia DLCP BOSS portal to search business and licensing records by business name, address, license number, person name, or initial file number.
+For name research, select Business Name and choose Contains, Starts With, or Exact Match.
 A no-match result is only preliminary until DLCP reviews the filing or reservation.

 How to Search District of Columbia Business Entity Records